Aleksey Nikolayevich Tolstoy: Parentage

-Tolstoy's mother Alexandra Leontievna Turgeneva (1854–1906) was a grand-niece of Decembrist Nikolay Turgenev and a relative of the renowned Russian writer Ivan Turgenev.
+Tolstoy's mother Alexandra Leontievna Turgeneva (1854–1906) was a grand-niece of Nikolay Turgenev, who had been a Decembrist, and a relative of the Russian writer Ivan Turgenev.
 She married Count Nikolay Alexandrovich Tolstoy (1849–1900), a member of the aristocratic Tolstoy family and a distant relative of Leo Tolstoy.

-Aleksey claimed that Count Tolstoy was his biological father, which allowed him to style himself as a Count, but since his mother had taken a lover and left her husband before he was born, not all of his contemporaries believed him.
+Aleksey claimed that Count Tolstoy was his biological father, which allowed him to style himself as a Count; since his mother had taken a lover and left her husband before he was born, not all of his contemporaries believed him.
 The Nobel Prize winning author Ivan Bunin, who knew him as a young man, wrote in his diary, on 23 February 1953: "Aldanov said that Alyosha Tolstoy himself told him that he, T., bore the surname Bostrom until the age of 16 and then went to see his imaginary father, Count Nick Tolstoy, and begged to legitimize him."
-According to author and historian Nikolai Tolstoy, a distant relative:His father had been a rake-hell cavalry officer, whose rowdy excesses proved too much even for his fellow hussars.
-He was obliged to leave his regiment and the two capital cities, and retired to an estate in Samara, Russia.
-There he met and married Alexandra Leontievna Turgenev, a lively girl of good family, but slender means.
-She bore him two sons, Alexander and Mstislav, and a daughter Elizabeth.
-But the wild blood of the Tolstoys did not allow him to settle down to an existing domestic harmony.
-Within a year the retired hussar had been exiled to Kostroma for insulting the Governor of Samara.
-When strings were eventually pulled to arrange his return, he celebrated it by provoking a fellow-noble to a duel.
-Alexandra fell in love with Alexei Appollonovich Bostrom.
-In May 1882, already two months pregnant with her fourth child, she fled into the arms of her lover.
-The Count threatened Bostrom with a revolver but was exculpated by the courts.
-The ecclesiastical court, in granting a divorce, ruled that the guilty wife should never be allowed to remarry.
-In order to keep the expected baby, Alexandra was compelled to assert that it was Bostrom's child.
+According to author and historian Nikolai Tolstoy, a distant relative:

 What is known is that Bostrom brought the boy up as his own child, on his family farm in Samara province, and that he was known in his childhood and in his teens as Aleksey Bostrom.
 When he was 13, his mother began a lawsuit to have him recognized as the son of Count Tolstoy, which eventually he was on his 17th birthday, after which he was entitled to style himself as Count Tolstoy.